 An Interview with Zoologist Richard Thompson

-Q: Hi Richard, thank you for taking the time to collaborate with us for this special campaign.
+Q: Hi Richard, thank you for taking the time to collaborate with us.
 First, could you tell us a bit about what it is you do?

-Richard: I am so happy to be a part of Myvegan’s World Environment Day.
+Richard: I am so happy to be a part of Myvegan’s celebration of the environment.
 I am a senior ranger at the Aigas Field Centre in the Highlands of Scotland and my role, typically, is to help teach people, both young and old, about the natural world here in the UK.
 It’s fantastic being able to help people notice more of what is around them and some of the wonders of nature.

 Q: We’ve heard the word “biodiversity” a lot recently with World Biodiversity Day on the 22nd May, and this year’s World Environment Day theme, of course, being on “biodiversity”.
 What does “biodiversity” mean to you and why is it important?